 Welcome to my website!
 I am a Ph.D.
 Candidate in Political Science at Purdue University.
-My research interests lie at the intersection of human rights, judicial politics, and global governance.
-I specifically study how contestation and collaboration between divergent actors determine human rights policies in both domestic and international settings.
+My research interests lie at the intersection of global governance, international law, and judicial politics.
 My research is published in Du Bois Review: Social Science Research on Race and Justice System Journal.

-My dissertation, Agents of Recalcitrance: Decentralization and State Compliance with International Human Rights Treaties, develops and tests a theory of how the power dispersion from the central government to local authorities affects state compliance with human rights treaties.
-I conduct cross-national time-series analyses of state compliance with the International Covenant on Civil and Political Rights and the Convention Against Torture.
-Using a mixed methods approach and original datasets on subnational human rights violations, I also investigate China’s compliance with the Convention Against Torture and U.S. compliance with Article 36 of the Vienna Convention on Consular Relations.
+My dissertation, Agents of Recalcitrance: Decentralization and State Compliance with International Human Rights Treaties, develops and tests a theory of how the power dispersion from the central government to local authorities affects state compliance with international human rights treaties.
+I conduct cross-national time-series analyses of state compliance with the International Covenant on Civil and Political Rights and the UN Convention Against Torture.
+Using a mixed methods approach and original dataset on subnational human rights records, I also investigate U.S. compliance with Article 36 of the Vienna Convention on Consular Relations.

-My most recent research has explored the politics of human rights in intergovernmental organizations.
-In particular, I study human rights organizations’ advocacy campaigns surrounding the Universal Periodic Review at the United Nations.
-One highlight of this research is that I have used modern techniques of text and network analyses to build novel datasets on human rights organizations’ agenda-setting power and their collaborative relations.
+My most recent research has explored NGO advocacy activities in international organizations.
+One highlight of this research is that I have used modern techniques of text and network analyses to build novel datasets on NGOs’ agenda-setting power and their collaborative relations.

 Beyond my work, I am an avid runner and swimmer.
 Exercising is my way to relax.